NNK: Toxicity

-NNK is known as a mutagen, which means it causes polymorphisms in the human genome.
+NNK is a known mutagen, which means it causes polymorphisms in the human genome.
 Studies showed that NNK induced gene polymorphisms in cells that involve in cell growth, proliferation and differentiation.
 There are multiple NNK dependent routes that involve cell proliferation.
 One example is the cell route that coordinates the downregulation of retinoic acid receptor beta (RAR-β).
 Studies showed that with a 100 mg/kg dose of NNK, several point mutations were formed in the RAR-β gene, inducing tumorigenesis in the lungs.

 Other genes affected by NNK include sulfotransferase 1A1 (SULT1A1), transforming growth factor beta (TGF-β), and angiotensin II (AT2).

 NNK plays a very important role in gene silencing, modification, and functional disruption which induce carcinogenesis.

 Inhibition

 Chemical compounds derived from cruciferous vegetables and EGCG inhibit lung tumorigenesis by NNK in animal models.
 Whether these effects have any relevance to human health is unknown and is a subject of ongoing research.